 3-1: All State of Tennessee laws, City of Murfreesboro ordinances, and University regulations pertaining to motor vehicles are in effect and are enforced 24 hours per day, unless otherwise noted.

 3-2: Color-coded parking is used to regulate the parking of vehicles.
 The color of the parking permit denotes the area in which a person may park.

 - White - Available to faculty, administrators, and staff (to include residence directors and graduate teaching assistants).
-Vehicles displaying white permits are allowed to park in green permit areas.
+Vehicles displaying white permits are allowed to park in White, Red, and Green permit areas.

 3-3: All reserved spaces are reserved 24 hours a day unless otherwise noted on signage or below: